xc840122/Kiwi_Travel_Blog/ReadMe.md

 ## Usage

-After starting the application, navigate to the web page in your web browser.
+After starting the application, navigate to web site in your web browser.
 Register for a new account or log in to access the features of the travel blog.

 License